 That’s a very fair and diplomatic answer.

 Kubo and the Two Strings is out now in cinemas everywhere.

-Rebecca Hendin is an illustrator and designer for BuzzFeed International, based at BuzzFeed UK in London.
+Rebecca Hendin is an illustrator and designer for BuzzFeed and is based in London.

 Contact Rebecca Hendin at firstname.lastname@example.org.

 Got a confidential tip?
 Submit it here.